bhavsarp721-hub/OIBSIP-WebDev-L1-Calculator/README.md

 # Calculator

 ## Project Name
-WebDev-L2-Calculator
+WebDev-L1-Calculator

 ## Description
-This project is a simple and responsive Calculator developed using HTML, CSS, and JavaScript.
+This project is a simple and responsive calculator developed using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations through a clean and user-friendly interface.

 ## Features
 - Addition